Tsqaltubo: History

 Visitor numbers to Tsqaltubo dwindled after the dissolution of the Soviet Union, and currently the spa town only receives approximately 700 visitors a year.
 Since 1993 many of the sanatorium complexes have been devoted to housing some 9000 refugees, primarily women and children, displaced from their homes by the conflict in nearby Abkhazia.

 There have been a number of plans and projects to renovate and reconstitute Tskaltubo as a major resort.

 Mineral water baths

 The unique radon-carbonated waters are Tskaltubo's major mineral resource.
 They emerge at a comfortable temperature for bathing (35 °C), allowing them to be directly transferred from springs to the baths without cooling or heating.

 The "Spring No. 6" is the largest thermal bath working today.
 It was built in 1950 exclusively for Joseph Stalin, leader of the Soviet Union at the time.
 Private baths and dachas of Stalin and Lavrenti Beria are still kept in the city.
 The mineral water flows directly into Buildings #1 and #6.
 There are five pools of mineral water, 37 individual cabins for bathing mineral water, and 17 hydro-massage cabinets.

+Tskaltubo has over 2000 natural springs.